One-Nexus/Synergy/README.md

 </div>
 ```

-If you are watching your CSS output, you may wish to remove these modifiers (and related wildcard selectors) from the generated styles and only use them conditionally.
+If you are watching your CSS output, you may wish to remove these modifiers (and related selectors) from the generated styles and only use them conditionally.
 To do so, you can pass the `extend-options` option to your module's config, and set it to **false**:

 ```scss
 @mixin header($custom: ()) {